sendwithus/sendwithus_wordpress/readme.txt

 This plugin fully implements all single site and multi site WordPress emails.

 ### I'm lazy and don't want to make lots of snazzy templates, what are my options? ###
 Good news!
-This plugin creates a default template that looks just like the original WordPress emails.
+This plugin creates a default template that looks just like the original WordPress emails *and* let's you run it through sendwithus.

 == Screenshots ==
 I'll put screenshots here when the plugin goes through